rust-lang/book/second-edition/nostarch/chapter13.md

 Try running this program with the `main` function from Listing 13-2.
-Change the values in the `simulated_user_specified_value` and `simulated_random_number` variables to verify that in all the cases in the various `if` and `else` blocks, `calculating slowly...` only appears once and only when needed.
-The `Cacher` takes care of the logic necessary to ensure we aren’t calling the expensive calculation more than we need to, so `generate_workout` can focus on the business logic.
+Change the values in the `simulated_user_specified_value` and `simulated_random_number` variables to verify that in all the cases in the various `if` and `else` blocks, `calculating slowly...` appears only once and only when needed.
+The `Cacher` takes care of the logic necessary to ensure we aren’t calling the expensive calculation more than we need to so `generate_workout` can focus on the business logic.

 ### Limitations of the `Cacher` Implementation